Galileo88/Galileos-Planet-Pack/README.md

 4. [Minimum Ambient Lighting](https://spacedock.info/mod/448/Minimum%20Ambient%20Lighting) can make the dark side of the planets as dark or as light as you would like with the ease of a slider in game.

+## Classic Stock Resource System

+This is an implementation of the unreleased stock resource library devised by **NovaSilisko, HarvesteR** and other early KSP developers, and delivered by Angel-125 and his Wild Blue Industries (WBI) mod suite.
+[Read about it here](https://github.com/Angel-125/Pathfinder/wiki/Classic-Stock-Play-Mode).
+It is an alternative to Community Resource Pack (CRP) and only activates if Classic Stock mode is selected at the WBI first run window in-game following a fresh install of the Pathfinder mod.

+Mod compatibility with Classic Stock is entirely opt-in and is not to be expected to be readily available and provided by Wild Blue Industries.

 ## GPP Secondary